gertherald/SC2002-FDAE-BTO-Submission/README.md

 These enhancements would transform the system from a standalone application to a comprehensive housing management platform that serves all stakeholders in the public housing ecosystem.## Entity Relationships

-The system is built on a rich network of relationships between entities: